US, citing human rights, cuts some Egypt aid

 Assurances at the highest levels

-During Egyptian President Abdel Fattah al-Sisi's April visit to the White House, members of the delegation "at the highest levels" had assured the White House the law would not be passed, the administration official said.
+During al-Sisi's April visit to the White House, members of the delegation "at the highest levels" had assured the White House the law would not be passed, the administration official said.

 The decision to deny Egypt aid is the administration's response.

-Note: CORRECTION: This story has been updated to note that Kushner was set to arrive in Egypt on Wednesday.